Car Insurance Lapsed? Here's What to Do Immediately (Step-by-Step)

 Can I reinstate car insurance after it lapses?

 Yes, in many cases you can reinstate a lapsed car insurance policy — but it depends on your insurer and how long the policy has been lapsed.
-Most insurers allow reinstatement within the grace period (typically 7–30 days) by paying overdue premiums and a reinstatement fee.
+Most insurers allow reinstatement within the grace period (typically 7–30 days) by paying overdue premiums and a reinstatement fee of $25–$150.
 After the grace period, reinstatement may still be possible but is not guaranteed.
 If your insurer denies reinstatement, you'll need to apply for a new policy right away.

 What happens if I get pulled over with a lapsed insurance policy?